zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 	└───_posts
 ```

-You can use my [template](https://github.com/ozasadnyy/optimized-jekyll-grunt) to start developing much faster.
+Feel free to use my [template](https://github.com/ozasadnyy/optimized-jekyll-grunt) to start developing much faster.
 {:.h-tip}

 That's all.
 Now you can easily develop your site/blog with Jekyll and get highly optimized production version of it.
-If you have some questions or suggestions feel free to comment here or send me a message directly.
+If you have any questions or suggestions feel free to comment here or send me a message directly.